Welcome to the culture book, the book about us at Thatsup!

 An OKR normally consists of the following components:

 Your attitude will affect your behaviour.
 Your behaviour will affect your surroundings and everyone in it.
-How we choose to see things, and how we behave against each other and others, makes a huge difference.
+How we choose to see things, and how we behave towards each other and others, makes a huge difference.
 You have the power and opportunity to create the Thatsup-world you want, for yourself and your colleagues.

 How did we create our values?